content-dev/helidon-employee-app/README.md

-# Helidon Quickstart SE Example
+# Helidon Employee App

-This project implements a simple REST service using Helidon SE.
+This project implements a simple REST service using Helidon SE to display a list of employees.

 ## Prerequisites